-In this experiment, we compare the overall robustness offered by PAM and PAMF against that of the baseline heuristics described in section VI.
-We conducted this evaluation under various oversubscription levels, however, due to space limit and presentation clarity we only show oversubscription levels with 19k and 34k tasks.
+In this experiment, we compare the overall robustness offered by PAM and PAMF against baseline heuristics described in Section 8 and those baseline heuristics retrofitted with probabilistic pruning mechanism.
+We conducted this evaluation under various oversubscription levels.
+However, for presentation clarity, we only show oversubscription levels with 15k and 30k tasks.
 We note that the same pattern is observed with other oversubscription levels evaluated.